joheras/CLoDSA/java_wizard/README.md

 ## Use

 Run the java program and follow the instructions that appear there to create the configuration file.
+Once that you have selected all the options, you can preview the augmentation techniques in a concrete sample, and also run the augmentation process.